Birmingham clean air charge: What you need to know

 It is proposed the charge is in effect all day every day.

-Will there be any support for those set to be severely penalised by the charge?
+Will there be any support for those set to be penalised by the charge?

 The council has secured £15m to help taxi drivers upgrade to newer, cleaner vehicles.

-It comes amid go-slow protests in Birmingham from the trade who argue the clean air zone is a threat to their livelihood.
+Go-slow protests have happened in Birmingham from people in the trade who argue the clean air zone is a threat to their livelihood.

 Council transport and environment chief Waseem Zaffar said in March 2019 it would enable them "to continue providing their valuable service to the city".